 Femininity vs Masculinity – Feminine cultures are nurturing, cooperative, modest, and focus on the quality of life of their team members.
 On the other hand, masculine cultures pride themselves on demonstrating behavior that is assertive, competitive, and achievement-driven.

-Short-Term vs Long-Term Orientation – This dimension involves the time frame that a culture is concerned with.
+Short-Term vs Long-Term Orientation – This dimension involves the time frame that culture is concerned with.
 Short-term orientation focuses on the immediate future and will pursue quick results to secure its success.
 Long-term orientation pragmatically delays short-term results in pursuit of long-term gains.

 Restraint vs Indulgence – This dimension looks at a culture’s perspective on gratifying desires and having fun.
 Cultures that show greater restraint often do so through stricter, more suppressive social norms.
 Indulgent cultures allow people to gratify their desires freely and value having fun.